Patrícia Ribeiro Faro: Career

 Since 2005, Faro has been the technical director of the Portuguese Red Cross shelter in Matosinhos for women and children who are victims of domestic violence and president of the Matosinhos Red Cross since 2008.
 She participated in the design and development of an Emergency Shelter House intended for the temporary reception of female victims of domestic violence, and their children.
 Since 2014, she has been vice-president of the Porto Red Cross.
 In April 2021 she was appointed as a specialist government advisor to the Office of the Secretary of State for Citizenship and Equality.

 Political life

 Faro became a deputy in the Porto municipal assembly in 2017.
 In July 2020 she was elected president of Porto Socialist Women – Equality and Rights (MS-ID) for the 2020–2022 term.
-In the January 2022 Portuguese legislative election she was elected to the National Assembly, being 15th on the Socialist Party's list for the Porto District constituency.
+In the January 2022 Portuguese legislative election she was elected to the National Assembly, being 15th on the Socialist Party's list for the Porto constituency.
 The PS won 19 seats in Porto and an overall majority in the country.
+She was re-elected in 2024, being fifth on the PS list of candidates.